debops/debops/docs/defaults-configuration.rst

 ``filename``
   Name of the configuration file to generate.
-If not specified, an unique configuration file name will ge created, based on interface type, interface name, label and interface family.
+If not specified, an unique configuration file name will created, based on the interface type, interface name, label and interface family.

 ``delete``
-  If specified and ``True``, file with configuration for a given interface will be deleted from ``/etc/network/interfaces.d/`` and won't be generated again.
+  If specified and ``True``, the configuration file for a given interface will be deleted from ``/etc/network/interfaces.d/`` and won't be generated again.

 ``force``
-  If specified and ``True`` force the role to generate specified interface, even if various conditions say otherwise.
+  If specified and ``True`` force the role to generate a specified interface, even if various conditions say otherwise.

 ``auto_ifup``
-  By default when interface configuration changes, ``debops.ifupdown`` role will automatically stop that interface and start it again.
-If this parameter is present and ``True``, role will stop the interface and generate a script in ``/tmp`` directory which can be used to start it again from another Ansible role or manually.
+  By default when the interface configuration changes, the ``debops.ifupdown`` role will automatically stop that interface and start it again.
+If this parameter is present and ``True``, the role will stop the interface and generate a script in ``/tmp`` directory which can be used to start it again from another Ansible role or manually.

 Example interface configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Configuration examples can be found in ``var/`` directory of
+Configuration examples can be found in the ``var/`` directory of the
 ``debops.ifupdown`` role, or `on GitHub`_.
 If you want to use them as a base
-for your own configuration, add them to ``ifupdown_interfaces`` list in Ansible
+for your own configuration, add them to the ``ifupdown_interfaces`` list in Ansible’s
-inventory, so they can correctly override the defaults.
+inventory, so they can override the defaults.

 .. _on GitHub: https://github.com/debops/ansible-ifupdown/tree/master/vars